Joseph Sweeney (Irish politician): Irish revolutionary period

 In 1921 he was one of six Sinn Féin candidates elected unopposed to the House of Commons of Southern Ireland for Donegal.
-Again he did not attend and instead participated in the Second Dáil.
-In 1922 he was re-elected as a Pro-Treaty Sinn Féin candidate for Donegal and participated in the Third Dáil.
+Again, Sinn Féin did not attend and instead formed the Second Dáil.
+In 1922 he was re-elected as a Pro-Treaty Sinn Féin candidate for Donegal and participated in the 3rd Dáil.

 Entering UCD for the Treaty Debates, 1922.
 Phil Cosgrave, E. Duggan, J.J.
 Walsh, Joe Sweeney, and Dr JP McGinley.

 During the Civil War, he was made a General in the newly formed National Army and placed in command of its units in the North-West of the Island.
 The period saw Sweeney ordered by the Irish Government to execute four captured Republicans, including a former friend, Charlie Daly.
 The men had been captured and tried under the public safety bill by which anyone who was caught bearing arms against the state could be put to death.
 The men were in captivity without sentencing for a long period until the killing of Captain Bernard Cannon in Creeslough, County Donegal forced the Government to react and they ordered the men to be executed.
 Before their executions on 14 March 1923, the four men had all been offered a reprieve if they signed a document worded 'Declaration": "I promise that I will not use arms against the Parliament elected by the Irish people, or the Government for the time being responsible to that Parliament, and that I will not support in any way such action.
 Nor will I interfere with the property or person of others."'
 All refused.

 Life in the Irish Free State

 In 1923 he choose to leave politics and did not try to retain his seat as a TD.
 Instead, he remained in the National Army.
 In 1924 he was briefly acting Chief of Staff during the Irish Army Mutiny.
 By 1929 he had risen to the rank of Chief of Staff proper, a promotion that happened to coincide with the rise of Fianna Fáil to government.
 Many feared an outbreak of violence once again if Cumann na nGaedheal did not accept this change.
 Sweeney declared his view on the matter, stating that the will of the people would be protected under his command.

+He had the honour of being the president of the 1916–1921 Club, open to anyone who fought in the war of independence regardless of stance taken in the civil war and one of whose principal aims was to foster reconciliation between the two opposing civil war factions, at the time of the 50th anniversary of the Easter rising in 1966.

 Sweeney remained in the Army until his retirement in December 1940.
 He later became Secretary of the Irish Red Cross in the Republic of Ireland.

 A devout catholic, he was a member of the third order of Saint Francis.

 Sweeney died on 25 November 1980 aged 83 at St Vincent's private nursing home in Dublin, before being buried in a full military ceremony back in his native Burtonport.